-This burlap garden flag for summer can be made in just minutes.
-I have been making several garden flags with this same technique over the past year or so, and they are holding up beautifully!
-I love it when an easy project also works well!
+This burlap garden flag for summer can be created in just a few minutes.
+I have been making several garden flags using this same technique over the past year, and they have all held up beautifully!
+I love it when an easy project also delivers great results!

 How To Make A Garden Flag For Summer

-This is a part of Craft Lightning this week, where we are sharing 15-minute patriotic crafts.
-If you have missed any of the fun, be sure to catch up with day 1, day 2, day 3, and day 4.
-You can also scroll to the bottom of this post to see the fun craft ideas from today.
-For now, we need to see how to make this burlap garden flag!
+This week, we’re participating in Craft Lightning, featuring 15-minute patriotic crafts.
+If you’ve missed any of the fun, be sure to catch up with day 1, day 2, day 3, and day 4.
+Don’t forget to scroll down to find more fun craft ideas!
+For now, let’s jump into making your own burlap garden flag.

-I love garden flags!
-Summer garden flags are delightful additions to any outdoor space.
-I have a variety of designs that capture the essence of summer, like this mason jar “welcome y’all” garden flag and this monogrammed mason jar-shaped flag.
+I adore garden flags!
+Summer garden flags are wonderful additions to any outdoor space.
+I have various designs that embody the spirit of summer, like this mason jar “welcome y’all” garden flag and this monogrammed mason jar-shaped flag.

 I love to place these along garden paths or tuck them into flower beds.
 They instantly brighten up outdoor areas and create a warm and inviting atmosphere.
 These flags are the perfect way to showcase your personality and welcome guests to your outdoor oasis all summer long.